botpress/botpress/docs/middlewares.md

 }
 ```

+The return value of the middleware can be anything or nothing, it isn't used.

 ## Full Messages Lifecycle Example

 Imagine you have a travel bot that is available on Facebook Messenger and Slack and that can handle many languages.